Use a SWOT (strengths, weaknesses, opportunities, threats) analysis to grow your business.

 A SWOT analysis was extensively contributed to by Bryan Weaver, a partner at Stonefield Construction Law.
 He offered a sample SWOT analysis template and example to Business News Daily, which was utilized in the firm’s decision to extend its practice to include dispute mediation services.
 The following was included in his SWOT analysis:

-STRENGTHS WEAKNESSES
+STRENGTHS | WEAKNESSES |

 A legal practice that specializes in construction with staff members who are also professionally educated in engineering and general contracting.
 Their knowledge provides a special advantage.
+Three staff makes it small enough to adjust and react rapidly. |

 No one has ever participated in a formal mediation training program or served as a mediator.
+One employee has participated in mediations, but not as an impartial party. |

-OPPORTUNITIES THREATS
+OPPORTUNITIES | THREATS |

+The majority of commercial construction agreements need mediation.
+Only a handful of the many intermediaries on the market actually have building experience.
 The Stonefield staff may provide anyone with the benefit of a group of neutrals to examine a conflict.
-For minor disputes, mediators don’t act as a team, merely as individuals.
+For minor disputes, mediators don’t act as a team, merely as individuals. |

-The majority of prospective clients have a negative perception of mediation because they believe that mediators hurry to resolve conflicts without taking the time to fully comprehend them.
+Other construction law firms could start their own mediation services as anybody can become a mediator.
+The majority of prospective clients have a negative perception of mediation because they believe that mediators hurry to resolve conflicts without taking the time to fully comprehend them. |

 The resulting plan is to enroll in mediation classes to overcome deficiencies and start Stonefield Mediation, which leverages the law firm’s brand recognition and emphasizes how the firm’s expertise in building and construction law sets it apart.